Songkran Water Festival

-While the Songkran is a wet and wild time, it does have deep roots in the religion and culture of the people.
+While Songkran is a wet and wild time, it does have deep roots in the religion and culture of the people.
 The cleansed Buddhist images are paraded around the streets and the participants of the parade throw water on the people watching.
-And so it starts.
+And so it begins.

 While many people see Bangkok as the place to be for this festival (with the large number of temples and the millions of people it is by far the largest celebration), traffic in Bangkok is chaotic and during Songkran it is a complete standstill.
 Much better to head to Chiang Mai or even better Phuket.

 Songkran in Phuket

 Phuket is a stunning tourist destination at any time of year.
 But, it is during Songkran that it reaches a fever pitch of vibrancy.
 The intensity of the water fights is second to none.
 Tourists and the local population (right down to very small children) throw themselves into the fray with unbounded enthusiasm.

 It all starts rather mildly in Phuket Town at around 10 am each day.
 The action escalates by the afternoon in the regions of Patong, Kata and Karon, culminating each evening on Bangla Road in a watery version of full throttle combat.

 Phuket offers a culturally rich expression of Songkran festivities.
 Visitors can attend the procession of the Phra Buddha Sihing image, floral parades, art exhibits and even beauty pageants.

 Phuket is home to the busiest of all Buddhist temples during Songkran – Wat Chalong.
 At this temple a plethora of activities take place, including the bathing of Buddha sculptures, the building of sand pagodas and also many rituals of respect honoring monks and elders.